 About the Event

-The Global Partner Network for Feminist Foreign Policy will organize an interactive event, featuring a series of discussions, in preparation for the 5th Ministerial Conference on Feminist Foreign Policy and Gender Equality.
+The Global Partner Network for Feminist Foreign Policy organized an interactive event, featuring a series of discussions, in preparation for the 5th Ministerial Conference on Feminist Foreign Policy.
 The Ministerial Conference, hosted by the Government of Spain, will be held in Madrid on June 2-3, 2026.
-This event will include three discussions with government and civil society speakers, followed by a workshop session with the audience.
-Speakers will explore: the progress and evolution of the annual FFP Ministerial Conferences, key issues and thematic priorities (with a focus on financing for gender equality and the women, peace and security agenda), and accountability and civil society participation.
+This event included three discussions with government and civil society speakers.
+Speakers explored:

 Organizers